Social Sciences & LAW Stream

 This talk has focuses on comparing (and contrasting) Christian anthropology with rational choice theory (including behavioural economics and cooperative game theory), social theory/constructionism, and persons/agency (including the social theory of Christian Smith).

-2:00 pm Part One: Social ethics in the social sciences: theological and secular approaches - Tom Simpson, incoming Alfred Landecker Professor of Values and Public Policy, Wadham College
+2:00 pm Part One: Social ethics in the social sciences: theological and secular approaches - Tom Simpson, Alfred Landecker Professor of Values and Public Policy, Wadham College

 The talk considers the implicit commitments in social sciences about the way society should be structured, considers whether there is a Christian view and if so, what constitutes that view, and then presents a critique of the dominant secular proposals.
 The talk starts with a case study, to focus attention on the questions that need to be addressed.